smp4/sysmlv2-python-cookiecutter/README.md

 Other, original, code in this repository is provided for use under the [MIT License](https://choosealicense.com/licenses/mit/).

-## Future Work

-- `sysml.library` is duplicated in the kernel directory?
+# Roadmap

+- Provide advice for a workflow with [SysON](https://mbse-syson.org/) for visualisation and collaboration with users more comfortable authoring in the graphical notation.
+- SysIDE Pro